BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

 ### Neural Network Architecture

-The DNN model consists of a multi-layer perceptron with the following architecture:
+The NN model consists of a multi-layer perceptron with the following architecture:

 - Input: 36 values (12 keypoints × 3 coordinates)
 - Hidden layers: 72 → 64 → 50 → 54 neurons